Local Dishes of Yazd: The Most Delicious Traditional Foods and Desserts of Yazd

 Gheymeh Nokhod Yazdi

-Stews are an inseparable part of Iranian cuisine, prepared using a combination of various ingredients and served alongside rice.
-The main companion to these stews is aromatic and flavorful Iranian rice, which typically constitutes one of the main meals.
-Rice and stew hold a special place on the dining table of every Iranian household, but the ingredients and recipes for stews vary from city to city.
-In some regions, they are mildly seasoned and less spicy, while in others, they are bold and rich in spices.
-Here, you will get to know the different types of Yazdi stews.
+Stews are an inseparable part of the Iranian table, prepared from a combination of various ingredients and served with rice.
+The main companion to stews is fragrant Iranian rice, which usually forms one of the principal meals of the day.
+Rice and stew hold a special place on every Iranian table, although the ingredients and cooking methods vary from city to city—mild and lightly seasoned in some places, bold and spicy in others.
+Below are some of the traditional stews of Yazd.

-This stew differs significantly from the classic Iranian Gheymeh in its ingredients.
-It is made with chickpeas instead of yellow split peas, while the meat can be either lamb or beef.
-The main seasonings include cinnamon, cardamom, dried lime, saffron, salt, and pepper.
-It is served with plain, saffron, or steamed rice, accompanied by fried potatoes on the side.
-Bread or potatoes can be used to crisp the bottom layer of the rice (tahdig).
+This stew differs noticeably from the classic Iranian gheimeh.
+Chickpeas are used instead of split peas, while the meat may be lamb or beef.
+Cinnamon, cardamom, dried lime, saffron, salt, and pepper form the main seasoning.
+It is served with plain, saffron, or kateh (unstrained) rice, topped with fried potatoes.
+Bread or potato can be used for the crispy tahdig.

-Matneijeh, or Fesenjan prepared in the Yazdi style, includes meat, ground walnuts, pomegranate, beetroot, quince, apple, and dried apricot leaves or plums.
-The tanginess of the dish can be adjusted to your taste by adding or reducing pomegranate or including/excluding sugar.
-The meat used can be lamb, chicken fillet, or meatballs.
+Motanjeneh, a Yazdi-style version of fesenjan, includes not only meat, ground walnuts, and pomegranate paste, but also beetroot, quince, apple, and dried apricot leaves or sour plums.
+The level of sourness depends on personal taste and can be adjusted by increasing or decreasing pomegranate paste or sugar.
+The meat may be lamb, chicken fillet, or meatballs.

-Khoresht Beh-Aloo is a seasonal dish from Yazd, specifically made in autumn when quince trees bear fruit.
-With its tangy and mildly sweet flavor, this stew is considered, a special dish often prepared for guests.
-The meat can be lamb, beef, chicken, or turkey, depending on preference, and it is cooked alongside fresh pieces of quince and plums.
-The main seasonings include lemon juice, tomato paste, and a variety of spices.
+Beh-Aloo is a seasonal Yazdi dish prepared in autumn when quinces are harvested.
+With its sweet-and-sour flavor, it is considered a formal dish and is often cooked for guests.
+Depending on preference, the meat can be lamb, beef, chicken, or turkey, cooked with fresh quince and plum pieces.
+Its seasoning includes lemon juice, tomato paste, and various spices.

 yazd traditional dishes